-Hotels:
+Hotels

-Mashhad has a large variety of hotels including 5-star hotels, inns and motels.
+Mashhad has a large variety of hotels including 5-star hotels, inns, hostels, and motels.
 However, during peak tourist season booking a hotel must be done well in advance.
-It is common for 4 and 5-star hotels have wireless Internet, coffee and ice cream shops, handicraft stores, ticket agencies, and restaurants.
+It is common for 4 and 5-star hotels to have wireless Internet, coffee and ice cream shops, handicraft stores, ticket agencies, inner-city transportation to the Holy Shrine, taxi services (for a fee) and restaurants.

-Restaurants:
+Restaurants